 We have two homes in Twain Harte area and the one in PG.
 We hope to buy a home in Arizona this summer so we can go south in the winter, plus we have an RV in which we travel often.
 I am retiring this year after 32 years, so we plan on enjoying the rest of our lives traveling, golfing, boating and just relaxing and seeing family!

-Steve Uchida
+Steven Uchida

 (7/8/05)

-I am in good health, relatively happy, and fairly sane.
+I am retired, in good health, relatively happy, and fairly sane.
 I wish I could say that about the U.S.A.

 Mary (Underwood) Wall